-I’ve been bringing this up in my regular conversations with some of the largest insurers in the U.S. that we partner with, and here’s what they’re not telling you.
+We’ve been bringing this up in our regular conversations with some of the largest insurers in the U.S. that we partner with, and here’s what they’re not telling you.

 Several key carriers have been asking the same questions, wondering why the practice of yielding to commission clubs has lasted this long.
 They’re taking a second look at those arrangements and reassessing those profit-sharing and compensation agreements.
 The resources carriers allocate to agencies and brokerages are likewise being called up for review, and the pressure on agencies’ production, resources and compensation will likely only increase in years to come.

 It would hardly be a surprise if over the next five years, many carriers stop paying enhanced commissions to commission clubs because they simply aren’t providing any value to the insurer.

 The reality of it is, the partnerships between independent agencies and the carriers they deal with are nowhere nearly as personal as they once were.